MA (Hons), MSc, DPhil

 My research interests relate to how lifestyle factors (measured over the lifespan) associate with MRI indices of brain integrity and neuropsychological performance.
 I am currently working with several datasets including the Whitehall II, UK Biobank and Retirement in Action (REACT) studies.

-Prior to starting a DPhil at Oxford, I completed an undergraduate degree in Psychology at the University of St Andrews (2014), and a MSc degree in Health Psychology at University College London (2015).
+Before completing a DPhil at the University of Oxford (2020), I studied for an undergraduate degree in Psychology at the University of St Andrews (2014), and a MSc degree in Health Psychology at University College London (2015).

 Anatürk M. and Jentzsch I., (2015), Biol Psychol, 106, 39 - 49

 CHANGES TO VALIDITY OF ONLINE COGNITIVE ASSESSMENT IN YOUNG AND OLDER ADULTS: A COMPARISON TO SUPERVISED TESTING USING THE CANTAB BATTERY